Millennium Falcon: Cultural influence

 Joss Whedon credits the Millennium Falcon as one of his two primary inspirations for his Firefly television show.
 The Falcon and the Falcon's distinct shape appear in Star Trek: First Contact, Blade Runner, Spaceballs, and Starship Troopers.
 The manga series Berserk includes a Millennium Falcon arc.

+Similar to how Jack Sparrow from the Pirates of the Caribbean franchise was compared to Han Solo, the Black Pearl was compared to the Millennium Falcon.
+For the film series, it was said at least once by James Ward Byrkit, a creative consultant of Gore Verbinski's Pirates trilogy, in the Disney+ series Prop Culture.
+A. C. Crispin spoke of how she was privileged to write the scene where Han first beheld—and fell for—the Millennium Falcon in The Han Solo Trilogy, and assured fans it was every bit as thrilling to write the scene with Jack Sparrow and the merchant ship Wicked Wench when releasing the fifth excerpt of Pirates of the Caribbean: The Price of Freedom.

 SpaceX states that their launch vehicles (except Starship) are named after the Millennium Falcon.

 The United States Air Force named the first of their software factories Kessel Run for the way they intended to "smuggle" in agile software development techniques and set speed records.

 Biology

 The middle Cambrian arthropod Cambroraster falcatus is named after the Millennium Falcon.